Security-Onion-Solutions/securityonion-docs/osquery.rst

 Agents
 ------

-To deploy osquery agents, go to the SOC Downloads page and download the osquery agent.
-When installed, that agent will automatically connect to the manager.
+To deploy an osquery agent, go to the :ref:`soc` Downloads page and download the osquery agent.
+Use :ref:`so-allow` to allow port ``8090`` from the osquery agent to the manager.
+Then install the osquery agent and it will then check into the manager and start showing up in :ref:`fleet`.

 Hunt or Kibana
 --------------